-The total and rate of recordable incidents are tracked to measure the department's performance in improving safety.
+The total and rate of recordable incidents is the measure currently used to track the department's performance in improving safety.
 Behavior Based Safety is a strategic initiative that has been implemented over the last two years to improve MoDOT's safety culture.
 BBS is a concept that emphasizes employees' actively caring about the safety of themselves and their co-workers.
 BBS training also involves instruction regarding the ability to understand human behavior.
-The objective of BBS is to eliminate or, at least reduce, the number of recordable incidents and injuries attributable to employees' actions.
+The objective of BBS is to engage employees in the recognition of at risk behaviors to reduce the number of incidents and injuries attributable to employees' actions.

-MoDOT recordable incidents have plateaued over the past several years.
-However, these incidents increased in calendar year 2018.
-This may be a result of increased reporting due to the mitigation of distrust by employees and the elimination of incentive programs, especially team incentives.
-Incidents result in cost to MoDOT via treatment of injuries and/or payment of Workers' Compensation benefits; typically \$5-6 million annually.

-The desired outcome is to reduce incidents and injuries to MoDOT employees.
-Efforts are underway to reiterate MoDOT's commitment to BBS and to determine strategies to improve performance.
-This may include supplemental training to supervisory staff or other approaches.
+Incidents result in direct cost to MoDOT for the treatment of injuries and/or payment of Workers' Compensation benefits; typically \$5-6 million annually.
+The desired outcome of BBS is to reduce incidents and injuries to MoDOT employees.
+Efforts are underway to reiterate MoDOT's commitment to employee safety and to determine strategies to improve performance and increase employee involvement in our safety programs.